infor-design/enterprise-wc/src/ids-breadcrumb/README.md

 Displays the current view and all parent views.
 A user can navigate between views.
 Best for presenting hierarchical paths in a system.

-## Use Cases

-- Use breadcrumb in a tree-like page navigation to show the path to the current page.

 ## Terminology
 /*
 - **Counts**: UI embellishments for summarizing high level numeric information.